 This course is offered at the UMass Amherst campus as a residential program.
 Local students may apply to attend as a commuter.

-*Program fees listed above include tuition and registration; materials and software may be required.
+*Program fees listed above include tuition and room & board.

 *All programs require submission of $35 application fee.